barumau/pandunia/polski/pandunia-polski.md

 be bio mute - fermentować
 be boli - ugotować się, gotować się
 be bum - eksplodować (wybuchnąć, wybuchać)
+be dai - urosnąć, rosnąć, wzrosnąć, wzrastać
 be dara - latać (fruwać)
+be dom - mieszkać
+be duka - martwić
+be dura - trwać, zająć czas; przez
 be emosi - czuć, odczuć, odczuwać
 be estasi - nie ruszać się
 be fatige - męczyć się (nużyć się)